Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 3: Druid Subclass

 You gain a Druid subclass of your choice.
 A subclass is a specialization that grants you features at certain Druid levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Druid level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Druid level or lower.

 ### Level 4: Ability Score Improvement